TillMacher/apscale_nanopore/README.md

 Apscale-nanopore can be installed on all common operating systems (Windows, Linux, MacOS).
 Apscale-nanopore requires Python 3.10 or higher and can be easily installed via pip in any command line:

-`pip install apscale_nanopore`

-To update apscale-blast run:

-`pip install --upgrade apscale_nanopore`

 The easiest installation option is the [Conda apscale environment](https://github.com/TillMacher/apscale_installer).
 This way, all dependencies will automatically be installed.

 Then activate the conda environment.

 `conda activate apscale4`

+Alternatively, you can install Apscale-nanopore via pip:

+`pip install apscale_nanopore`

+To update apscale-blast run:

+`pip install --upgrade apscale_nanopore`

 ## Graphical-User-Infercace